 A slimmer all-wheel drive system that digs into the floor less helps open up more cargo and human space in the Countryman; four adults can sit in relative comfort, but a fifth in the rear bench's middle seat should perhaps be a bit smaller.
 The Countryman is a bit narrow, but not significantly tighter than most smaller compact crossovers.

 Where it makes even more ground than before is in its interior finishings.
 Soft-touch materials abound and there's less of the confused clutter of switches, knobs, armrests, and pads than we've ever seen.
 Yes, there's plenty of Mini character inside with overstyled gauges, no shortage of whizz-bang light-up effects, and enough color options to make you dizzy.
 But it also feels just enough grown up in places where its predecessor felt a little amateurish.

 Coopers are pretty well outfitted, as they should be for a price that's well above cars like the Hyundai Tucson and Subaru Forester.
 A panoramic roof is standard (but can be deleted for those who don't want the sign beating on their heads), as are the expected power windows and locks.
 Automatic climate control, a 6.5-inch infotainment screen controlled by a version of parent company BMW's iDrive knob, and a proximity key are nice additions, too.

-The S adds the 2.0-liter engine, of course, as well as LED head and foglamps and a few styling touches.
+The S adds the 2.0-liter engine, of course, as well as LED headlights and foglights and a few styling touches.

 All-wheel drive runs $2,000 and also includes heated seats.
 But that's just the beginning as far as options go.
 You can work you way into the low-$40,000 range if you don't exhibit some restraint at your local Mini dealer.
 Several packages make basic ordering fairly easy, but from there a prospective buyer will need to sort through a wide range of styling and convenience items that we'll describe later.